iappyx/MultiboxMultiremote/README.md

 #### Phase 3 - Configure the remote IDs and command IDs in the software
 8) Configure CONFIG_NUMBEROFITHOBOXES (number of Ithoboxes you have) and CONFIG_MAXREMOTESPERBOX (maximum number of remotes you have per Ithobox) in *config.h*
-8) Change any other settinfs in *config.h* if appropriate
+8) Change any other settings in *config.h* if appropriate
 9) Open *config_boxes_and_remotes.h* and configure the remote IDs and command IDs you sniffed in step 6.
 Make sure the Itho-boxes object (boxesAndRemotes[]) is correct.
 How the object is meant to be set-up is described in the object definition in config.h (line #76 to #105).
 Use the filled in data as an example.
 Please note that remoteIDs should be entered as as string (xx:xx:xx) and commands as bytes.
 You can remove unused remotes, or replace them with NULL-values.
 For privacy reasons my remote IDs are shown as 00:00:00 in the example.

 Please note, you should at least set: